 “If I can inspire peers or bring them to consider new options.
 And as for myself: if I have been inspired and drawn to consider new options.
 It’s always interesting to get to know people from other branches and find out which challenges they face.”

 Want to hear Marije van Donselaar’s story during the B2B Marketing Forum 2015?
-Register now!

 This blog has also appeared on Marketing Tribune (Dutch only).